MSU Human Resources >> Ua >> News-feeds >> Open Enrollment HR Rep Toolkit

 Where to Find Open Enrollment Resources

 Visit the Open Enrollment webpage on the HR website to find the most updated information, including links to the following tools/resources.
-We suggest you bookmark this page on your browser so you can easily find Open Enrollment information throughout the month of October.
+We suggest bookmarking this page in your browser so you can easily find Open Enrollment information throughout October.

 • Open Enrollment guides for faculty, academic, and support staff